-1. Rhetorical Awareness: a.
-Exhibit rhetorical awareness develop rhetorical competence; b.
-Use key rhetorical concepts through analyzing and composing a variety of texts.
+1. Rhetorical Awareness: Exhibit rhetorical awareness and develop rhetorical competence; Use key rhetorical concepts through analyzing and composing a variety of texts.

-2. Critical Thinking, Reading, and Writing: a.
-Critically read and use college-level texts to support writing goals; b.
-Locate, evaluate, and use sources for writing goals; demonstrate an understanding of the communal and conversational nature of research.
+2. Critical Thinking, Reading, and Writing: Critically read and use college-level texts to support writing goals; Locate, evaluate, and use sources for writing goals; Demonstrate an understanding of the communal and conversational nature of research.

-3. Processes: a.
-Develop and compare flexible strategies for composing processes; b.
-Collaborate in the exchange of writing as both reviewer and author, generating and evaluating feedback as part of the revision process; c.
-Use a variety of technologies in composing for different purposes and audiences.
+3. Processes: Develop and compare flexible strategies for composing processes; Collaborate in the exchange of writing as both reviewer and author, generating and evaluating feedback as part of the revision process; Use a variety of technologies in composing for different purposes and audiences.

-4. Knowledge of Conventions: a.
-Recognize and apply the conventions of Standard Edited English; b.
-Vary text structure, paragraphing, sentence structure, and word choice appropriate to genre; c.
-Apply citation conventions.
+4. Knowledge of Conventions: Recognize and apply the conventions of standard edited English; Vary text structure, paragraphing, sentence structure, and word choice appropriate to genre; Apply citation conventions.

-5. Metacognition and Transfer: a.
-Reflect on and document procedural knowledge gained in the areas of writing strategies; b.
-Discuss how to transfer and apply writing knowledge to new contexts, including academic, workforce, and others.
+5. Metacognition and Transfer: Reflect on and document procedural knowledge gained in the areas of writing strategies; Discuss how to transfer and apply writing knowledge to new contexts, including academic, workforce, and others.